xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

 Follow these steps to set up the test case:

-1. Open a new test case, in the **Script** tab, enter the following code snippet to set up the test case:
+1. Open a new test case.
+In the **Script** tab, enter the following code snippet to set up the test case:

     ```groovy